Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 In a livecoding environment, the application is never stopped, which immediately eliminates steps 1, 4 and 5.
 Instead, small code changes are immediately reflected in the running program.
 Step 3 is often instantaneous because only the changed parts of the program must be recompiled.
 In theory, then, you can develop an entire application while it continuously runs in the background, without ever waiting for code to recompile.
 This makes the development process more fluid and interactive, with minimal downtime.

-In Common Lisp, the workflow would look something like this:
+In Common Lisp, the workflow might look something like this:

 1. Make a small change to a single function.
 2. Recompile the function (instantaneous).